About the Challenge

 - A feature photo for your gallery icon

-- A project portfolio in PDF format of no more than 15 pages.
-Please use this template to create your portfolio.
+- A project portfolio in PDF format of no more than 15 pages

 - A student reflection video: This short collaborative video should synthesize your school or organization’s involvement in the Ciena Solutions Challenge, with insights from your Challenge activities, what was investigated and learned, an overview of your actions, the impact of these actions on your local community, and how these action relate to the Sustainable Development Goals.